-From the late 1910s through the late 20th century, the Swedish American Hall continued to serve as the central meeting place for Swedish social and fraternal organizations in San Francisco.
+From the 1920s through the late 20th century, the Swedish American Hall continued to serve as the central meeting place for Swedish social and fraternal organizations in San Francisco.
 It was likewise the site of concerts, dances and social gatherings which are too numerous for this report.
-On several occasions, the hall also hosted visits from members of the Swedish royalty, as well as political leaders, including Prince Wilhelm in 1927, Prince Bertil in 1960, Prime Minister Tage Erlander in 1961, and Crown Prince Carl Gustav in 1967.87
+On several occasions, the hall also hosted visits from members of the Swedish royalty, as well as political leaders, including Prince Wilhelm in 1927; Prince Bertil in 1958,